Assassination of Martin Luther King Jr.: Other theories

 In 1998, CBS reported that two separate ballistic tests conducted on the Remington Gamemaster allegedly used by Ray in the assassination were inconclusive.
 Some witnesses with King at the moment of the shooting said that the shot had been fired from a different location and not from Ray's window; they believed that the source was a spot behind thick shrubbery near the rooming house.

 King's friend and SCLC organizer Reverend James Lawson has suggested that the impending occupation of Washington, D.C. by the Poor People's Campaign was a primary motive for the assassination.
 Lawson also noted during the civil trial that King alienated President Johnson and other powerful government actors when he repudiated the Vietnam War on April 4, 1967—exactly one year before the assassination.

 Some evidence has suggested that King had been targeted by COINTELPRO and had also been under surveillance by military intelligence agencies during the period leading up to his assassination under the code name Operation Lantern Spike.

 Minister Ronald Denton Wilson claimed that his father, Henry Clay Wilson, assassinated King.
 He stated: "It wasn't a racist thing; he thought Martin Luther King was connected with communism, and he wanted to get him out of the way."
 However, reportedly Wilson had previously admitted his father was a member of the Ku Klux Klan.

 In 2004, Jesse Jackson, who was with King when he was assassinated, noted:

 The fact is there were saboteurs to disrupt the march.
 [And] within our own organization, we found a very key person who was on the government payroll.
 So infiltration within, saboteurs from without and the press attacks.
 I will never believe that James Earl Ray had the motive, the money and the mobility to have done it himself.
 Our government was very involved in setting the stage for and I think the escape route for James Earl Ray.

 According to biographer Taylor Branch, King's friend and colleague James Bevel put it more bluntly: "There is no way a ten-cent white boy could develop a plan to kill a million-dollar black man."

 Executive order to release government records

 On January 23, 2025, president Donald Trump signed an executive order to declassify the documents regarding King's assassination, as well as those regarding the assassinations of John F. Kennedy and Robert F. Kennedy.

+Legacy

+Following the deaths of Jesse Jackson in February 2026 and civil rights activist Clara Ester in July 2026, Andrew Young is believed to be the last surviving eyewitness to King's assassination.